Hstellar/Hstellar.github.io/about.md

 <h2>
   Hena Ghonia
 </h2>
 <p>I am Master's student at University of Montreal and MILA.
-I'm interested in creating systems that generalise well and can be interpreted, much like humans.
+I'm interested in creating systems that generalize well and can be interpreted, much like humans.
 <br><br>
-I am currently interning with Professor Emma Frejinger at Mila - Quebec AI Institute, to develop a Light Gradient boosting package for multi output by writing scripts in C++/CUDA.
-I am also working on an open-source project on scaling time series transformer models.
+I worked on an open-source project on scaling time series transformer models.
 Recently, I interned at Hydro-Quebec where I worked on uncertainty estimation of virtual sensor measurements if a sensor fails before end of commissioning using Deep Kernel methods.
 <br><br>
 Previously, I worked at Ecolab as part of Advanced data analytics team.
 I worked on projects requiring proof of concept using predictive analytics such as Pump efficiency prediction, Analysing paint defects for automotive customers and Wearable analytics.
 <br><br>